ubccsss/ubccsss.org/content/events/2023-03-06-csss-x-leetcode-legends-workshops.md

 start_date: 2023-03-07 18:00:00
 # End date and time (defaults to one hour after start).
 Used for calendar page.
 end_date: 2025-06-12 19:00:00
+file_ics: /static/files/leetcode-legends.ics
+when: "Every Tuesday and Thursday, 6-7PM"
 ---

 ![Leetcode Legends Poster](/files/2023-03-06-csssxleetcodelegends.png)

 Want to get better at technical interviews?
-Leetcode Legends is a group that will meet every Tuesday and Thursday for group practice sessions.
-This week (March 7 and 9), CSSS team members will be hosting an introductory session to Leetcode from 6-7 pm at ICICS 005 for students starting out with interview preparations.
+Leetcode Legends is a group that will meet every Tuesday and Thursday from 6-7 pm at ICICS 005 for students starting out with interview preparations.
 All skill levels are welcome!

-The event will run in a hybrid model.
+The event will also run in a hybrid model.
 Current Zoom link [here](https://us05web.zoom.us/j/88342236357?pwd=cENVMG8zQUhlS1dwNWZsc2RlN3Bzdz09)!